 Find protected areas of countryside

-Nature sites and areas of countryside can be 'designated', which means they have special status as protected areas because of their natural and cultural importance.
+Areas of Scotland's land and sea can be 'designated'.
+This means they have special status as protected areas because of their natural and cultural importance.

 Protection means that these places: